Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Empirical Analysis

-We focus on the AMCE for each factor as the primary quantity of interest and separately estimate it for each cluster.
-Under our modeling strategy for the forced choice design, the AMCE of level $l$ versus level $l^\prime$ of factor $j$ within cluster $k$ can be written as,
+We focus on the AMCE for each factor as the quantity of interest and separately estimate it for each group.
+Under our model for the forced choice design, the AMCE of level $l$ versus level $l^\prime$ of factor $j$ within group $k$ can be written as,

-The expectation is over individuals and the distribution of the factors not involved in this AMCE.
+The expectation is over the population of respondents and the distribution of the factors not involved in this AMCE.
 That is, we compute the AMCE separately for the left and right profiles and then average them to obtain the overall AMCE.
 We estimate this quantity using the fitted model and averaging over the empirical distribution of the factorial treatments.

-Figure~\ref{fig:ame} presents the estimated AMCEs and their 95\% Bayesian credible intervals for the two-cluster and three-cluster analyses in the left and right panels, respectively.
-Cluster~2 in the two-cluster analysis and Cluster~3 in the three-cluster analysis display stronger impacts of country of origin than the other clusters.
-The respondents in these clusters give the most preference to immigrants from Germany and the least preference to immigrants from Iraq (followed by Sudan).
-The significant negative effects of Iraq in Cluster~2 of the two-cluster analysis and Clusters~2~and~3 of the three-cluster analysis are consistent with the significant negative effect for Iraq found by \cite{hainmueller2015hidden}.
-The patterns we observe for the other factors are also similar for these two clusters in the two analyses.
+Fig~\ref{fig:ame} presents the estimated AMCEs and their 95\% Bayesian credible intervals for the two-group and three-group analyses in the left and right panels, respectively.
+Group~2 in the two-group analysis and Group~3 in the three-group analysis display stronger impacts of country of origin than the other groups.
+The respondents in these groups give the most preference to immigrants from Germany and the least preference to immigrants from Iraq (followed by Sudan).
+The significant negative effects of Iraq in Group~2 of the two-group analysis and Group~3 of the three-group analysis are consistent with the significant negative effect for Iraq found by \cite{hainmueller2015hidden}.
+The patterns we observe for the other factors are also similar for these two groups in the two analyses.

-Across all clusters, respondents prefer educated and experienced immigrants who already have contracts (over those who have no contracts or plans).
-Respondents also prefer immigrants who have better language skills, although this feature matters less for respondents in Cluster~1 of the three cluster analyses.
+Across all groups, respondents prefer educated and experienced immigrants who already have contracts (over those who have no contracts or plans).
+Respondents also prefer immigrants who have better language skills, although this feature matters less for respondents in Group~1 of the three group analyses.